 - Bike Type: Gravel/Bikepacking

 The VTXL is a bucket list trip for cyclists.
 Stretching the length of Vermont, this 302-mile trail links together Vermont backroads and old forgotten tracks from the Canadian border in the north to the southwesternmost corner on the Massachusetts border.

 Throughout the route, the trail passes by bucolic pastures and pastoral landscapes and traverses through quiet little towns, many with their own character-filled general store.

-4. The Green Mountain Gravel Growler
+5. The Green Mountain Gravel Growler

-Another bikepacking trip in Vermont, the Greek Mountain Gravel Growler is a beer-loving cyclist’s dream.
-The 248-mile loop starts and ends in Burlington, but along the way the trail passes by 13 different breweries, 2 classic brewpubs, and several esteemed taprooms and restaurants not to mention endless stunning Vermont landscapes and lots of cows.
+The 255-mile loop starts and ends in Burlington, but along the way, the route passes by 13 different breweries, 2 classic brewpubs, and several esteemed taprooms and restaurants not to mention endless stunning Vermont landscapes and lots of cows.

 The majority of the bike trail is on quiet backroads or abandoned tracks, so go ahead and have that second – or third – pint.

-5. Missisquoi Valley Rail Trail
+6. Missisquoi Valley Rail Trail